Misbourne School: Facilities

 Partly as a result of the school's specialist statuses in Arts and Technology, the school has several ICT rooms with computers for student use.
 In addition, there is a printing room where photographs can be processed and produced.
-Students also have access to computer aided design software (CAD).
+(CAD).

 The school canteen functions as a café, operated by a third-party company.
 The school also has tennis courts and large playing fields.

 Recently the school has built an English block, giving students extra space.

 Due to the new English block being built there was extra area for a new sixth-form study room this room includes an area for the students to study and relax in including computer suits and 'pods'.

 The school's Performing Arts block was opened in 2004, in memory of former headmaster David Selman.
 It provides a small practise rooms for private music lessons and student use.
 The classrooms are all equipped with Casio keyboards.
 There is a dance studio and a recording studio equipped with music editing software.
 Sixth formers have access to their own private study area and ICT suite.